Tallangatta & District Football League: Seniors

 Currently two of the early Tallangatta & DFL grand finals venues are undocumented and as such unknown.
 The unknown T&DFNL grand final venues are in the seasons of 1948 and 1955.

-The grand finals have been played continuously at the Sandy Creek Recreation Reserve since 1971.
+The grand finals have been played continuously at the Sandy Creek Recreation Reserve since 1978.

-The best on ground award in the Tallangatta & DFL senior football grand final receives the Wayne Bartel Memorial / AFL Victoria Country Medal.
-Wayne Bartel died in 1988, aged 39.
-Unfortunately there is no current complete list of previous winners of this award.
+The best on ground award in the Tallangatta & DFL senior football grand final receives the Wayne Bartel Memorial / AFL Victorian Country Medal.
+Wayne Bartel died in June 1988, aged 39.
+Unfortunately, there is no current complete list of previous winners of this award and unsure when this award was initially presented.